-I am a passionate Software Engineering Team-Lead and Data Architect who loves planning and building data-intensive applications.
+I am a passionate Software & Data Architect who loves planning and building data-intensive applications.

 Coming from a computational social-science background (PhD), I studied large-scale information systems using machine-learning approaches for content analysis, built large-scale (web)-scrapers and created an OSS-Tool (Facepager).